M*A*S*H TV Guide Episode Summaries

 Between 1972 and 1983, TV Guide published short summaries for nearly every new episode of M*A*S*H on CBS as well as most repeats.
 These summaries were one or two lines and occasionally included information on a guest star.

-Below you’ll find TV Guide summaries for most of Seasons 2 through 5.
+Below you’ll find TV Guide summaries for most episodes from Season 2 through Season 11.
 Some of the summaries are missing and I’ve noted which summaries were taken from repeats.

 Season 2 (1973-1974)